microsoft/migrate-spring-apps-to-azure-training/03-enable-continuous-deployment/README.md

 ![Adding an artifact](media/04-add-an-artifact.png)

 Click on the lightning bolt icon on the newly-added build artifact.
-On the "Continuous deployment trigger" pannel, toggle the first switch to enable automatic deployment whenever a build completes.
+On the "Continuous deployment trigger" panel, toggle the first switch to enable automatic deployment whenever a build completes.

 ![Continuous deployment trigger](media/05-continuous-deployment-trigger.png)